sci-42ver/SICP_SDF/SDF_notes.md

 - I don't have time to test all possible *types* of inputs.
 I will only give some types of inputs which IMHO are all possible types without the review from others.
   Any review of this repo is appreciated.
 - I won't dig into the complexity of internal functions like `remainder` since by modularity this is unnecessary.
+# How to learn
+- Check p14, 23~27 (chapter 1 underlined words by searching "section"/"chapter" as what I did when learning SICP) after reading each chapter.
+  Check the preface of each chapter and section same as SICP.
 # Acknowledgment
 - > the lambda papers
   [See](https://research.scheme.org/lambda-papers/)